Retrocausal named to the 2022 CB Insights' Advanced Manufacturing 50 List

 Comparison of learning outcomes for teaching focused cardiac ultrasound to physicians: A supervised human model course versus an eLearning guided self- directed simulator course.
 Canty et al. Journal of Critical Care 49 (2019) 38-44.

-Get access to the leading video analytics platform for your simulation center.
+Get access to the leading video analytics platform for your factory floor.